-You don’t have to make everything yourself according to Claudia Sidoti, HelloFresh Head Chef and Head of Recipe Development.
-“Try focusing on 3-4 star dishes that are easy to prepare, then supplement with some prepared items like nice cheeses, pre-made crudite and dips, charcuterie items and good quality desserts.
+You don’t have to make every dish yourself says Claudia Sidoti, HelloFresh Head Chef and Head of Recipe Development.
+“Try focusing on three to four star dishes that are easy to prepare, then supplement with items like nice cheeses, pre-made crudites, dips, charcuterie items, and good quality desserts.
 I love the two holiday appetizers that we are offering, Creamy Shrimp Bruschetta and Pork Wonton Money Bags.
-Not only are they easy to prepare, but they are crowd pleasing and delicious.”
+Not only are they easy to prepare, but they are crowd-pleasing and delicious.”

 According to Dan Davis, the “Wine Guy” from Commander’s Palace, the more ingredients you have at the bar, the more creative your friends will be with their cocktail requests.
 “If you hide the Crème de Violette before anybody gets there, it is far less likely that you will be asked to make an Aviation Cocktail.
 In fact, hide the shakers, the maraschino liqueur, the sweet vermouth, and basically anything you wouldn’t find on the bar at a wedding reception,” he says.

 Mistake 4: Going overboard with the design scheme

 “Less is more in any design,” says Paula Bolla-Sorrentino, co-owner of the Il Gattopardo Group.
 “You can convey a decadent mood, a luxurious seating, or an elegant environment without overwhelming the space and I always try to stay monochromatic and create more natural looks through the usage of gold, rust, mercury glasses, white, and wood with seasonal greens.
 And please—no blinking string lights!”